AlexAxenti/School-Projects/README.md

 ## Project 03

-This project is a mini social media web app.
-Django was used for the creation.
+This project is a mini social media web app using Django.